designstem/projects/spirals/index.md

+| section: Practicing in spreadsheets
 | rows: auto
 | 1 2
 | 3 2

 <!-- 2.
 Working with spirals -->
-## Practicing in Spreadsheets
+## Practicing in spreadsheets

 Here, you will be able to draw different Archimedean spiral shapes using an Excel spreadsheet.
 The Excel file contains two spreadsheets: the first labeled “Archimedean Spiral” in which you may type in the basic parameters and draw the corresponding spiral and the second labeled “Explanation” in which you are given the instructions how to setup your own spiral shape in Excel.

-You can download the Excel spreadsheet here: [Spiral Shape in Excel](https://spiralsdesignstem.files.wordpress.com/2018/09/spiral-shape-in-excel1.xls) (XSL)
+<a href="https://spiralsdesignstem.files.wordpress.com/2018/09/spiral-shape-in-excel1.xls" class="tertiary  "><f-arrow-icon rotation="90" />Download spiral shape XSL spreadsheet</a>

 -